benpiper/webdock/README.md

 <p></a><a href="http://benpiper.com/wp-content/uploads/2014/10/webdock.torrent">webdock on bittorrent</a></b>

 <h2>About</h2>
-ash scripts and php files for use with the benpiper/lbwebtest docker image and boot2docker.
+ash scripts and php files for use with the <a href="https://registry.hub.docker.com/u/benpiper/lbwebtest/">benpiper/lbwebtest</a> docker image and boot2docker.

 generate-error.sh and clear-error.sh:
 The scripts are designed to simulate failure and recovery of a simple web application to test load balancer monitoring.